XanaduAI/cloud-actions/push-to-s3-and-invalidate-cloudfront/README.md

 Following examples describe how to use the action.

 ## Uploading to S3 based on user input
 This example will **upload** the specified folder (`build-directory`) to a folder named `blog` on the S3 bucket(`myS3Bucket`).
 The action will not exclude any files while uploading them.
 The action will also invalidate the cloudfront cache.
+The action will attempt a max of `5` (based on `aws-retry-attempts` value) retries for any AWS operations before erroring out.

 ```yaml
 - uses: XanaduAI/cloud-actions/push-to-s3-and-invalidate-cloudfront@main